add(typst): add an example

 to concatenate them, like `@ref1 @ref2`.
 If the citation style supports it, it would automatically

-merge them under the same bracket (however, its not the case for all citation
+merge them under the same bracket (however, it’s not the case for all citation

 styles).